OBGYNDoc

 Unfortunately, symptoms of early pregnancy are often very similar to symptoms of PMS.
 The only way to differentiate is to be patient and wait for a missed period so that you can take a home pregnancy test.
 Typically, however, early pregnancy symptoms do not begin before the first missed period.

-What do you look for when auditioning candidates for reality TV?Assuming the person has 28 day cycles with ovulation occurring on day 14, the estimated day of conception would be October 24.
+Do you let your athletes play another sport in the off-season?Assuming the person has 28 day cycles with ovulation occurring on day 14, the estimated day of conception would be October 24.

 When a new lump is detected, it is natural that everyone's greatest fear is cancer.
 Most of the time, routine testing can reassure us that the lump is benign.
 Rarely, testing comes back with a diagnosis of cancer.
 As an Ob/Gyn, the types of cancer I might diagnose would include uterine, cervical, ovarian, breast and thyroid.
 When breaking this type of news to a patient, it is, indeed, heartbreaking.
 However, I find that being direct and honest, as well as empathetic, is always the best policy.
 I try to have information available for referrals to specialists who will treat the disease, and I do my best to get the patient in as soon as possible to see the specialist.
 I encourage patients not to spend time on the computer reading both information and misinformation that is available online, but rather to wait until they are face to face with the specialist.
 I always try to find a way to have a positive outlook when they leave my office, and try to encourage them to do the same.